codedbymari/medication-log/README.md

+# Medication Log

-check it out here https://pillsnpotion.netlify.app/
+Check it out here: https://pillsnpotion.netlify.app/

-A simple web application that helps users keep track of their pills.
-Pills are stored in local storage, so the data remains even after refreshing the page.
+A simple and intuitive web application designed to help users track their medication.
+All medication logs are stored in the browser's local storage, ensuring data persistence even after a page refresh.

-Features
+## Features:
-Add pills with a name and time
+- Add and save medication names
-View the list of saved pills
-Remove pills from the list
+- Automatically records the time and date of each entry
+- View your medication log to remember what you've taken and when
-Saves data in the browser's local storage
+- Data is securely stored in local storage for easy access

-Technologies Used
+Try it out and stay on top of your medication! 🚀